Note

 Description

-The enable_rebalance parameter specifies whether to enable automatic load balancing.
-Different settings of the parameter apply to different balancing actions.
+enable_rebalance specifies whether to enable the automatic load balancing feature.

-systenant, this parameter specifies whether to enable cross-tenant load balancing.false: The system does not perform unit migration in the background.
-However, it performs unit migration when a node is offline or is in the DELETING state.
+- false: The system does not perform background unit migration.
+However, when a node is offline or in the DELETING state, this parameter does not affect unit migration.

-- true: The system performs unit migration to reach an even distribution.
+- true: The system can perform unit migration to balance the load.

-- In a user tenant, this parameter specifies whether to enable in-tenant load balancing.
+In a user tenant, this parameter specifies whether to enable intra-tenant load balancing.

-- A scale-in or scale-out operation on the unit number of the tenant.
+Increase or decrease the number of resource units for the tenant.

 Note

-- To enable cross-tenant load balancing, set the
+- If you want to enable cross-tenant load balancing, set the

 Privilege requirements